Exporting Contacts

 Syncing to external services

 Beyond file exports, Hamtrax can push contacts directly to external logbook services.
 The Export directly to other accounts section on the Export screen shows available integrations.
-Credential vaults for each service are managed in Settings → Integrations.
+Connections and credentials are managed in Settings → Preferences → Integrations.

 QRZ Logbook